 Apart from slowing down your site, page redirects can be particularly frustrating to online shoppers.
 Page redirects when users click on send users to a different page.

-For a faster e-commerce store speed, consider getting rid of redirects and broken links where possible.
+For a faster e-commerce store speed, consider getting rid of redirects and broken links where possible and optimize your content delivery network.

 To edit the redirects found on your page, visit: